MachukaJoy/birthday-calculator/README.md

-# Ghanian Akan Name Generator
+# Ghanaian Akan Name Generator

 ### This is a Web Akan name generator